 We will develop and implement fisheries mitigation measures that avoid, minimize, or mitigate impacts to fishermen and fisheries.
 We will collaborate with fishermen and fisheries managers to generate and sustain data collection and monitoring efforts.
 We will do all of this to achieve our end goal of allowing offshore wind development to coexist with sustainable and healthy fisheries.

-Fisheries Liaison Onboard
+Fisheries Liaison Officer

 As social distancing guidelines allow for more in-person interactions, Joel will be a regular presence in the field, including monthly Port Hours in New Bedford, Massachusetts and Narragansett, Rhode Island.